Ask The General Manager

 * change the shape of the station’s radiation pattern to the daytime pattern as set forth in our license. (more…)

 Radiolicious is no longer needed to listen to our stations on your mobile device.
 If you are using any of the major smart phones (iPhone Android, Blackberry) you should be automatically directed to our mobile site where you will see buttons to access each of the station streams.
-If, for some strange reason, you are not automatically directed you can access the mobile site directly through the following URL: www.mobile.ktbb.com. (more…)
+The direct URL for the mobile site is www.mobile.ktbb.com but you should be automatically redirected if you are on a smart phone capable of doing so. (more…)

 Re: KTBB FM going to pure sports.
 I know nothing about the radio business, but it is hard to see a large audience for sports talk at all hours day and night.
 Perhaps during football season maybe, but after that, basketball, soccer, bowling??
 We now have 2 stations in this market devoted to sports.
 This air time gets down to the minutia of the manufacturer of the shoe laces on the 3rd string quarterback’s shoes.
 C’mon!
 Does radio make money doing this type of programming?
 Do women listen to this stuff?
 I don’t think so.
 Please explain the business logic from an owner’s perspective of how this is a cash cow.
 Does ESPN cause this magic to happen?
 Can this decision from HQ possibly be reversed in the interest of the local businesses who would like to support programming that appeals to a broader market? (more…)